Thousands march in Mexico to demand action over massacre

 Blanco said the leader of a local gang known as the Guerreros Unidos conspired with security officials to carry out the killings.

-Protesters are demanding the state's governor Angel Aguirre resign and that the federal government find the missing students and punish politicians linked to organised crime.
+Protesters are demanding the state's governor Angel Aguirre resign and that the federal government find the missing students and punish politicians linked to organized crime.

 "I think these kinds of atrocities happen because the people in power think that they will always be on top, and nobody will be able to touch them," said Marco, a 23-year-old university student who did not want to give his last name.